MalekMansour/Voice-Transcriber/README.md

 ## Description

-This project is a simple web-based Voice Recorder and Transcriber application.
+This project is a simple HTML Web Voice Recorder and Transcriber application.
 It allows users to record their voice, transcribe the spoken content into text, and provides functionality to clear the transcript, copy the text to the clipboard, and download the recording.

 ## Features
 - **Voice Recording**: Start and stop voice recording with a single button.